Super Lawyers

 How Does State Farm Calculate Settlement Values?

-State Farm, like most insurance companies, uses a computer system called TEACH to determine the money damages of personal injury accident claims.
-This claims software is similar to Allstate's claim adjustment software, Colossus.
+Like most insurance companies, State Farm uses a computer system called TEACH to determine the money damages of personal injury accident claims.
+This claims software is similar to Allstate’s claim adjustment software, Colossus.
 That program is a pain and suffering calculator that is poorly calibrated.
-It regularly produces settlement value ranges that are far below the fair value of claims.
+It regularly produces settlement value ranges far below the fair value of claims.

 This payout calculator software evaluates an injury victim’s medical records and then decides how much treatment it thinks was necessary for their accident and the fair value of that treatment.
-On top of this, the State Farm calculator adds any past or future wage loss, as well as its opinion of the value of the victim’s pain and suffering.
+On top of this, the State Farm calculator adds any past or future wage loss and its opinion of the value of the victim’s pain and suffering.
 Again, this insurance company usually undervalues all of these categories.

 You almost invariably need to file a lawsuit to recover future lost wages or medical bills from this insurance carrier.
-This is partly due to the company's unwillingness to pay a fair value for the claim, but there is a practical reason, too: State Farm wants to see the evidence more clearly, which happens in the “discovery” period after a lawsuit is filed.
+This is partly due to the company’s unwillingness to pay a fair value for the claim,.
+Still, there is a practical reason, too.
+State Farm wants to see the evidence more clearly, which happens in the “discovery” period after a lawsuit is filed.

-Insurance companies also use the trial records of the lawyers who are bringing a claim or lawsuit as a value driver.
+Insurance companies also use the trial records of the lawyers bringing a claim or lawsuit as a value driver.
 This is only true, however, for some adjusters.

 Who Are State Farm’s Lawyers?

 Most State Farm lawsuits in Maryland are defended by two law firms: The Law Offices of Timothy S. Smith & Associates in Greenbelt and H. Barritt Peterson, Jr. & Associates in Towson.
-Though their names suggest that they are private counsel, all of the lawyers in these firms State Farm employees.
-These are good, reasonable lawyers, but they will fight plaintiffs' lawsuits vigorously to defend the company's interests.
-State Farm sends larger cases that may exceed the insurance policy limits to private lawyers who are not company employees.
+Though their names suggest that they are private counsel, all lawyers in these firms are State Farm employees.
+These are good, reasonable lawyers, but they will fight plaintiffs’ lawsuits vigorously to defend the company’s interests.
+State Farm sends more significant cases that may exceed the insurance policy limits to private lawyers who are not company employees.

 One State Farm Drive